-Northern lights Wicklow tonight
+Northern lights in Wicklow tonight

 Kp 1 is well below the Kp 5 threshold needed for aurora to be visible from Wicklow.